TNTurnerLab/PYRUS/README.md

 <h1>PYRUS</h1>

-PYRUS is a plotting tool that uses tabix files to create line graphs from bed file data.
-Utilization of PYRUS includes having a quick plotter for copy number variation within a given chromosomal range of a referenced bed file.
+PYRUS is a tool for plotting copy number estimate data, from an individual, for user-specified regions of the genome.
+It has several options including plotting other individuals in the same region, plotting an annotation track, and writing out specific regions where the individuals have a copy number below or above given values.
+The input to the tool are bgzipped and tabix indexed bed files, which enables rapid plotting of the data.

 ## Running Pyrus